Lebanon president says Saudi holds Hariri, calls it aggression: reports

 Saudi Arabia denies holding Hariri against his will or putting pressure on him to resign.
 In his first public comments since his resignation, an interview given on Sunday to a television station he owns, Hariri said he was free to travel and planned to return to Lebanon within days.

-Reporting by Lisa Barrington and Ellen Francis; Editing by Peter Graff
+Reporting by Lisa Barrington and Ellen Francis; Editing by Peter Graff and Richard Balmforth